Basic Wine Tasting Terms

 Acetic – this describes wine which smells and/or tastes of vinegar.

-Acid – wine contains a number of different acids these differ from bottle to bottle.
+Acid - Wine contains several different acids, which differ from bottle to bottle.
 Acid makes a wine taste refreshing and crisp.

-Aftertaste – this describes how long the taste of a wine lasts after it is swallowed.
+Aftertaste – this describes how long the taste and sensations of a wine last after it is swallowed.

 Aggressive – harsh tastes due to excesses of tannins, alcohol or acid.